smikhalevski/doubter/README.md

 d.number().gt(5);
 ```

-You can add as many checks as you want to the shape.
+Add as many checks as you want to the shape.
 They are executed the same order they are defined.

 ```ts
 d.string().min(5).regex(/a/).parse('foo');